 iv The Cultural Gifts Scheme

-In Finance Act 201229 the government introduced a new tax incentive for the gift of works of art and cultural objects to the nation, which is commonly known as the ‘Cultural Gifts Scheme’, (CGS).
-With the introduction of this scheme, for the first time the government enacted fiscal support to the donation of pre-eminent objects to the nation.
+The CGS is a new tax incentive to encourage the gifting of works of art and cultural objects to the nation was introduced in the Finance Act 2012.31 With the introduction of this scheme, the government enacted fiscal support for the donation of pre-eminent objects to the nation for the first time.
 The incentive takes the form of a reduction against income tax or CGT for individuals and corporation tax for companies.
 The tax reduction is set at 30 per cent of the gross value (for an individual) or 20 per cent (for a company).
-The CGS permits the donor to spread the tax reduction over five consecutive years starting with the year of donation, as the donor wishes.
-Crucially the scheme does not allow the reduction against liabilities from earlier years, so there is no repayment of tax already paid, despite lobbying from interested parties in the consultation period.
+The CGS rules permit the donor to spread the tax reduction over five consecutive years starting with the year of donation, as the donor wishes.
+Crucially the scheme does not allow the reduction against liabilities from earlier years, so there is no repayment of tax already paid, despite lobbying from interested parties during the consultation period.
 The scheme is not open to trustees or joint owners of objects, which limits its application further.
 The budget available for tax reduction under the CGS is shared with the AIL scheme.
-While a very welcome reward for those who are philanthropically minded, the level of relief means that 70 per cent of the value of the object is foregone and to that extent a donation made under the CGS should perhaps be seen as primarily an act of philanthropy.
-As a comparatively new tax reduction scheme in the United Kingdom, it will be some time before an assessment of its success can be made.
+While a very welcome reward for those who are philanthropically minded, the level of relief means that 70 per cent of the value of the object is foregone and to that extent a donation made under the CGS should perhaps be seen as an act of philanthropy rather than as a significant tax saving.
+As a comparatively new tax-reduction scheme in the United Kingdom, it will be some time before an assessment of its success can be made.

-The art market and heritage industries in the United Kingdom are important sectors of economic activity and tourism.
-The importance to the United Kingdom, especially London, of maintaining its position as the leading art market is a consideration for successive governments and to this end fiscal policy is comparatively benign; where possible the government seeks to encourage private retention of works of art, thus reducing the public costs associated with keeping them in the United Kingdom.
+The art market and heritage sectors in the United Kingdom are significant sectors of economic activity and drive much of the UK's tourism industry.
+The importance to the UK, especially London, of maintaining its position as the leading art market is a consideration for successive governments and to this end fiscal policy is comparatively benign; where possible, the government seeks to encourage private retention of works of art, thus reducing the public costs associated with keeping them in the United Kingdom.
 The government seeks a pragmatic solution to the competing needs of the market, the need to raise tax and the wish to retain outstanding works of art in the United Kingdom.
 More recently, philanthropy using cultural objects has been recognised and rewarded.
 It remains to be seen how much the changes in the relationship with European countries will affect the art market or if successive governments will continue in this comparatively benign approach.
-Nevertheless, while the art market prospers, the United Kingdom will continue to attract buyers and sellers from across the world to its art dealers, auction houses and experts.
+Nevertheless, while the art market prospers, the United Kingdom will continue to attract buyers and sellers from across the world to its experts, art dealers and auction houses.

 1 Ruth Cornett is the director of the Heritage and Taxation Advisory Service at Christie's.